jillesvangurp/es-kotlin-client/manual/crud-support.md

 variant `AsyncIndexRepository`.
 To use that, you need to use `esClient.asyncIndexRepository`.

 This works almost the same as the synchronous version except all of the functions are marked as suspend on the `AsyncIndexRepository` class.
-To call these, you will need to call these from a `CoRoutineScope`.
+Additionally, the return type of the search method is different and makes use of teh Flow API.

 For more details on how to use co-routines, see [Co-routines](coroutines.md)